mikedesu/raylib-rpg/SCRATCH.md

 ----------

-fixed the main lighting problem
+fixed the main lighting problem kind of...

 1. increasing/decreasing light of surrounding tiles requires specific position-checks to make sure we dont double-increment the same tiles
 2. have to have a relatively high maximum lighting so that the increment is rather small